0xPetra/awesome-frames/README.md

 Explore a curated collection of resources, tools, research papers, and innovative applications centered around Farcaster Frames.
 Our repository is a collaborative space, eagerly welcoming contributions and ideas.
 Should you wish to propose enhancements or share your insights, we invite you to open an issue or initiate a pull request.

+Submit PRs with other OSS examples or tutorials! 🚀

 ## Farcaster Resources

 - [Warpcast Docs]([https://github.com/ingonyama-zk/ingopedia](https://warpcast.notion.site/Farcaster-Frames-4bd47fe97dc74a42a48d3a234636d8c5)https://warpcast.notion.site/Farcaster-Frames-4bd47fe97dc74a42a48d3a234636d8c5)